replikation/bioinformatics_side/docs/index.md

 # Bioinformatics Collection

-This website is a collection of lectures and tutorials.
+This site is a collection of lectures, programs, tools, tutorials etc. for myself.
+It serves as a help but does not claim to be complete, accurate or reliable for others.

 * Commands are written as "one liner"
   * use the "triple" mouse click to copy the complete line, because it gets the complete command even if its on 2 or more lines due to website formatting

-Created/Collected by Christian Brandt.
+Written/Collected by Christian Brandt.

 * [Researchgate Profile](https://www.researchgate.net/profile/Christian_Brandt5)